cguttweb/nuxt-portfolio-blog/content/posts/javascript-promises.md

 date: 2021-02-14T17:09:13.997Z
 description: used asynchronously e.g Fetch API
 ---
+A JavaScript Promise is an object representing the eventual completion or failure of an asynchronous operation.

-JavScript Promises have three states:
+JavaScript Promises have three states:

 - pending - this is the default or intialised state
 - resolved -